oracle/oci-ansible-modules/docs/modules/oci_vnic_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                                                         <div>The OCID of the VNIC.
-Required for retrieving information about a specific VNIC attachment.</div>
+Required for retrieving information about a specific VNIC.</div>
                                                                                         <div style="font-size: small; color: darkgreen"><br/>aliases: id</div>
                                     </td>
             </tr>